slemire/slemire.github.io/_posts/2020-08-29-htb-writeup-quick.md

 ---
 layout: single
 title: Quick - Hack The Box
 excerpt: "Quick was a hard box with multiple steps requiring the use of the QUIC protocol to access one section of the website and get the customer onboarding PDF with a set of default credentials.
-We get to play with ESI template injection to get the initial shell, then abuse a race condition in a PHP script so we can pivot to another user then finally we priv esc to root by findings credentials in the printer configuration file."
+We get to play with ESI template injection to get the initial shell, then abuse a race condition in a PHP script so we can pivot to another user then finally we priv esc to root by finding credentials in the printer configuration file."
 date: 2020-08-29
 classes: wide
 header: